 Democrats promise swift action after win in Virginia

-Democratic leaders said Virginians should expect a higher minimum wage, new gun restrictions and greater abortion rights after their party flipped control of the state House and Senate in Tuesday's election.
+Democratic leaders say Virginians should also expect a higher minimum wage and greater abortion rights after their gains Tuesday.
 They also promised ratification of the Equal Rights Amendment, making Virginia the final state needed for possible passage of the gender equality measure.

 The Democrats' big win was a warning sign for the president and Republicans ahead of next year's election.
 Higher-educated and more affluent suburban voters — particularly women — have revolted against Trump's GOP both in Virginia and nationwide.
 The suburbs leaned Republican in the past but have become a key battleground amid shifting demographics and Trump's turbulent presidency.